pangolindex/exchange-contracts/contracts/staking-positions/README.md

 That is it.
 We can then expand the rightmost summation the way we [demonstrated previously](#derivation).
 And when we are merging positions, we can simply record $b_a \times (t_{k-1} - t_{j-1})$, which we will call `previousValues` in the code.

+We can continue combining more positions this way.
+It only requires incrementing `previousValues`.
+We will leave proving that as an exercise for the reader.

 Thanks for reading.
 I hope you had fun :3